Free School Meals During COVID-19 School Closure

 Free School Meals Application Process

-In July 2017, North Somerset Council replaced the old free school meal paper application forms with a new online checker.
+North Somerset Council provides an online application service for free school meals.
 Parents are able to apply online, at home or in school, and get an instant result.
-The system generates a letter that parents can print off and give to the school to show eligibility.
+The system generates a letter that parents can print off and give to the school and eligibility will start from the date of the letter.